-Significant criticism of DC’s BEAs dates to a 2005 Georgetown Journal of Ethics article and 2016 Newsweek & other stories.
-The article was by a Georgetown ethics professor who’d worked as a DC BEA for 17 years; the stories concern DC BEAs’ retaliation against attorneys who disclose to protect the public (such as DOJ attorney Thomas Tamm, whose disclosures stopped what DOJ later admitted was an unconstitutional surveillance program).
+Scathing criticism of DC’s BEAs dates to a 2005 Georgetown Journal of Ethics article and 2016 Newsweek & other stories.
+The article was by a Georgetown ethics professor who’d worked as a DC BEA for 17 years, and the stories concern DC BEAs’ retaliation against attorneys who disclose to protect the public.

 Is there any good faith reason why DC BEAs have never enforced 8.3?
 Though 8.3 does not require reporting if it would break privilege or the lie is purely social and harmless, those exceptions don’t completely swallow the Rule (and the privilege exception itself has exceptions).
 Further information on this question can be found here.